 When the cause of osteoarthritis is known, it is called secondary osteoarthritis.
 Conditions and diseases that can lead to secondary osteoarthritis include obesity, trauma, diabetes, gout and congenital joint defects.
 With either primary or secondary osteoarthritis, the symptoms are the same.
 As the cartilage wears away, the nerves become irritated.
 Pain can range from mild to severe.
-Other symptoms include morning stiffness, a loss of easy movement, and heat and swelling of the affected joint.
+Other symptoms include joint stiffness in the morning, a loss of easy movement, and heat and swelling of the affected joint.

 There is no blood test for osteoarthritis.
 However, blood tests may be ordered to rule out some of the conditions that may cause secondary osteoarthritis, or the other types of arthritis that mimic osteoarthritis symptoms.
 In some cases, an arthrocentesis is performed.
 With arthrocentesis, a sterile needle is used to remove some joint fluid, which is then analyzed to confirm or rule out joint infection, gout or other conditions.
 Once other problems have been ruled out, a simple x-ray and an examination by an orthopedic specialist will confirm the diagnosis of osteoarthritis and, more importantly, determine its severity.
 When osteoarthritis is present in a weight-bearing joint (hip or knee), the x-rays will show a narrowing of the space between the joint, confirming the loss of protective cartilage.